Have you seen these behaviors on video calls or meetings?

 Sending unintended messages with your body language are unforced errors that sellers can’t afford to make in a competitive environment.

-Learning what your face and body are communicating to your audience is critical to building relationships on video, and one of the many new skills I cover in my new book that won the 2021 Gold Medal Top Sales Book, Look Me In the Eye.
+Learning what your face and body are communicating to your audience is critical to building relationships on video, and one of the many new skills I cover in my new book, Look Me In the Eye.
 You’ll also learn:

 - Video-friendly movements and gestures